Karthisha09/Housing-Price-Prediction-/README.md

 The project is organized as follows:

-- `notebooks/`: Jupyter Notebooks for house price prediction dataset, source code for the machine learning model, data exploration, model development, and evaluation.
+- `notebooks/`: Google Colab Notebooks for house price prediction dataset, source code for the machine learning model, data exploration, model development, and evaluation.